Do you think you have been provided with sub-standard medical care, and as a result of that inadequate treatment, you have suffered an injury?

 We put a lot of faith in our hospitals, doctors, and other medical professionals but unfortunately medical negligence and medical malpractice does occur, and the physical and psychological consequences can be devastating as well as expensive.

-If you sustain and injury due to medical negligence you may be able to make a claim for compensation.
+If you sustain an injury due to medical negligence you may be able to make a claim for compensation.

 CAN I MAKE A MEDICAL NEGLIGENCE CLAIM?

-You are able to make a claim against a hospital, a doctor or nurse, and other health professionals if: -
+You are able to make a medical negligence claim against a hospital, a doctor or nurse, and other health professionals if: -

 - There was a failure to provide adequate and correct advice to the professional standard